jesimone57/poker-simulation/README.md

 ### Description
 >The Java console application is a simulation of drawing N random 5-card hands from a standard 52 card deck.
-Each hand is then scored to see of we have a flush, straight, two-pair etc. hand.
-Each type of hand is counted with the results displayed and both the actual probability and the expected (theoretical) probability.
+Each hand is then evaluated to see if we have a flush, straight, two-pair etc. hand.
+Each type of hand is counted with the results displayed for both the actual probability and the expected (theoretical) probability of drawing that type of hand.

 ### To execute the code
-1. git clone the report to your local machine
+1. git clone the repo to your local machine
 2. cd out/production/poker-simulation
 3. java PokerSimulation